The Miracle (1912 film): Recordings of Humperdinck's music

-A double-sided 78 rpm recording of selections from The Miracle (HMV C2429, matrix nos.
-2B 3406 & 2B 3407) was issued by HMV on a plum-coloured label in 1932, featuring the London Symphony Orchestra, organ and an unnamed chorus, conducted by Einar Nilsson.
+A double-sided 78 rpm recording of selections from The Miracle (C2429, matrix nos.
+2B 3406 & 2B 3407) was issued by His Master's Voice on a plum-coloured label in 1932, featuring the London Symphony Orchestra, organ and an unnamed chorus, conducted by Einar Nilson.

 The recording coincided with the 1932 run of the stage revival of The Miracle at Lyceum Theatre, London, with Lady Diana Cooper & Wendy Toye, choreography by Leonide Massine and produced again by C.B.
 Cochran.
 Nilsson had previously conducted the orchestra in Reinhardt's new 1924 stage production (with Morris Gest) of The Miracle, set designed by Norman Bel Geddes at the Century Theatre, in New York.